 If we are resorting to this on-land fish farming, why don’t we go to the end of the exercise and create synthetic food & lab-grown meat?
 It would take pretty much the same amount of energy and trouble, but less of the dealing with living & sentient beings, wouldn’t it?

-That being said, if done right, fish farming is supposed to be a more sustainable practice that secures our need of eating fish, isn’t it?
+That being said, if done right, fish farming is supposed to be a more sustainable practice that secures our need to eat fish, isn’t it?
 In this article on National Geographic, the authors point out three interesting points:

 - What’s in that “pound” to feed fish precisely, because 7 pounds of grasses require much lesser energy than 1 pound of captured tiny krill from Antarctica to feed farmed fish.
 Fish farmers are experimenting with new polyculture techniques (no surprise, learned from ancient China): feeding their fish with manure from ducks and pigs, creating cohabitation between fish & cockles & sea cucumbers & sugar kelp, etc. to produce extra food (and also profit).